juanmiguelalva/JuanMiguelAlva/README.md

 <h3 align="center">Get to know a little more about me</h3>

 - 🎯 My goal: Adding value to every project I'm involved in, through technological solutions.
-- 🌱 I’m currently learning Laravel, .NET and SQL on [Open Bootcamp](https://open-bootcamp.com/).
+- 🌱 I’m currently learning Laravel, .NET and Developer Tools on [Cloud Skills Challenge]((https://www.microsoft.com/en-US/cloudskillschallenge/build/registration/2023)).
 - 📄 My experience has allowed me to develop my ability to solve problems, make decisions and implement solutions.
 - 🎮 One of my hobbies is to spend part of my free time playing video games.
 - ⚡ Fun fact: I'm passionate about graphic design and its role in user-friendly application development.